NCERT Solutions for Social History Class 10 Chapter 4

 • Machines were expensive, ineffectual, difficult to repair, and required large capital investments.

-Question 2: How did the East India Company procure regular supplies of cotton and silk textiles from Indian weavers?
+How did the East India Company procure regular supplies of cotton and silk textiles from Indian weavers?

 • The appointment of paid supervisors is known as Gomasthas.
 They also gathered supplies and evaluated the weavers’ cloth quality.

-• Through a system of advances and loans, Company weavers are prevented from dealing with other purchasers.
+• Through a system of advances and loans, company weavers are prevented from dealing with other purchasers.

 Answer: Britain and the cotton history:

 Merchants traded with rural people in the textile industry during the seventeenth and eighteenth centuries.
 A clothier would purchase wool from a stapler, transport it to the spinners, and then deliver the yarn to the weavers, fullers, and dyers for further processing.
 For these items, London served as the final destination.
-Proto- industrialization is the term for this period in British manufacturing history.
+Proto-industrialization is the term for this period in British manufacturing history.
 Factories were not a necessary part of the industry at this time.
 Instead, a network of commercial exchanges was present.

 Cotton was the original industrial symbol.
 In the late nineteenth century, its output grew at a tremendous pace.
 Raw cotton imports increased dramatically, from 2.5 million pounds in 1760 to 22 million pounds in 1787.
-Because of the advent of the cotton mill and new machines, as well as better management under one roof, this happened.
+Because of the advent of the cotton mill and new machines, as well as better management under one roof, these changes happened.
 In the early stages of the industry, cotton was the most important sector until 1840.

 Britain used to import a lot of silk and cotton from India before technical improvements.